justarandomgeek/factorio-simhelper/modloader.md

   end
 end
 ```
-Also note that if the mod registers any events with filters, the filters will be ignored.
+Also note that if the mod registers any events with filters, the filters will be ignored when loaded by `modloader`.

 Create a scenario with the following in `control.lua`: